 Municipal projects and initiatives

-The first 3 projects are really one large p, PWD and Woodfords Corner Public Improvement Project
+The first 3 projects are really one large project, PWD and Woodfords Corner Public Improvement Project

 The project includes complete replacement of old infrastructure including sewer and gas lines, storm drainage, and the installation of electrical conduit for a future lighting project.
 After these utilities have been replaced, the roadway and sidewalks will be rebuilt, and new traffic signals will be installed.
 MDOT project page and look for shedule/updates.